Gotchas & Edge Cases

 # CORRECT - message on the same line

-return "message"
+exit "message"

-16. For loop bounds are exclusive
+16. for loop bounds are exclusive

 The upper bound of to and the lower bound of downto are exclusive, similar to < and > respectively.
 The loop variable never reaches the boundary value.
 To include the boundary, adjust it by one: